Hyundai Names Sea Forests With Public Input in Global Campaign

 If Hyundai keeps feeding this system with updated data and visible outcomes, the naming effort becomes more than symbolic.

-In other news, Lexus just launched a campaign that focuses on the craft and details of its latest RZ SUV.
+Meanwhile, competitor Lexus just launched a campaign that focuses on the craft and details of its latest RZ SUV.

 Automotive brands need partners who understand how to build campaigns for diverse audiences.
-Find top automotive branding agencies in our directory.
+Find these top automotive branding agencies in our directory.